---

 Worker Threads

 In order to keep the log active and the gui from freezing during lengthy processes, backend logic is handled in seperate threads.
-Threads set a flag to disable buttons in the main gui so nothing breaks, but the log is still updated and the application window can still be interacted with.
+Threads set a flag to disable buttons in the main gui, but the log is still updated and the application window can still be interacted with.

 Whisper